tada-team/tdproto-sphinx/docs/data_index.rst

   :field url string: absolute url to icon
   :field width number: Icon width, in pixels
   :field height number: Icon height, in pixels

+.. tdproto:struct:: Subscription
+  :tdpackage: tdmodels

+  Subscription - an entity that signifies the fact of subscribing to the tariff of any team for a certain period (not defined, in the case of the default tariff)

+  :field uid string: Subscription id
+  :field activated string omitempty: Subscription activation time
+  :field expires string omitempty: Subscription expiration time
+  :field tariff_uid string omitempty: ID of the tariff for which the subscription is valid
+  :field user_uid string omitempty: ID of the user who subscribed

 .. tdproto:struct:: Subtask
   :tdpackage: tdmodels